 No challenges submitted yet.
 If you have evidence that contradicts this score, you can challenge any question above — cite a public source and we'll review it.

-European low-cost carrier with similar fossil-fuel dependence and greenwashing allegations.
+Competitor: European low-cost carrier with similar fleet size and flight network.

 View breakdown →Email alerts when a rubric question is verified, a challenge is resolved, or the overall score changes.